HaikunXu/FishFreqTree/README.md

 -   A example code is provided to show how to use the package: <https://github.com/HaikunXu/RegressionTree/blob/main/demo/Example_Code.R>

-#
+## **Note:**

+### Data Format

+The input data frame should include at least four columns named exactly as "lat", "lon", "year", and "quarter".
+The input data frame should also include various columns that record length frequency information with column names = length bin. **This regression tree package works with length frequency data so please make sure the input values sum to 1 across length bins.** An example of the input data can be found [here](https://github.com/HaikunXu/RegressionTree/blob/main/demo/LF.RData).

+### Model description

+This package finds the best multi-cell combination for a length frequency data based on the proportion of variance explained.
+The variables that are current considered in the code include latitude, longitude, quarter, and cyclic quarter.
+For those who don't consider quarter as a splitting dimension (e.g., your model has a time step of one year), please still add a column named "quarter" to the input data with values = 1.
+In the main functions this package provides (run_regression_tree and loop_regression_tree), you can manually turn off the quarter dimension by adding "quarter = FALSE" as a function argument.

+### Main functions

+run_regression_tree (type ?run_regression_tree for more info): run the regression tree

+loop_regression_tree (type ?loop_regression_tree for more info): loop the regression tree

+### Code description

-**Note: For the nth best split, the code first loops over all existing n cells that are defined by the previous n-1 splits, to find the best split (the one that leads to the maximum variance explained) for every cell.
+For the nth best split, the code first loops over all existing n cells that are defined by the previous n-1 splits, to find the best split (the one that leads to the maximum variance explained) for every cell.
 Then those best cell-specific splits are compared to find the split that results in the maximum variance explained.
 This split is the nth best split.
-This process is iterated until reaching the maximum number of splits specified by the user.**
+This process is iterated until reaching the maximum number of splits specified by the user.

-**Users can combine the output figures with output tables to understand the best splits in order.
-Also, the advanced feature (see the example code for more details) in the package allows users to manually specify some or all splits for more flexible splits.**
+Users can combine the output figures with output tables to understand the best splits in order.
+Also, the advanced feature (see the example code for more details) in the package allows users to manually specify some or all splits.